Let joy in

 Yogic meditation invites you to treat every life event you encounter as an opportunity to remember, experience, and strengthen your realization of joy as innate and ever-present, no matter what your circumstances.
 Accessing joy will help you explore your interconnected wholeness with all of life, which in turn enhances your ability to experience unchanging well-being, gain insight, and take the actions you need to experience harmony within yourself, across your lifetime.

-Richard Miller, PhD, is the founding president of the Integrative Restoration Institute (irest.us) and co-founder of the International Association of Yoga Therapists.
+Richard Miller, PhD, is the founding president of the iRest Institute (irest.us) and co-founder of the International Association of Yoga Therapists.